| |

 Sky Lagoon Vs Blue Lagoon: The Similarities

-Because the Blue Lagoon and the Sky Lagoon are similar in many ways, might think you don’t have to do both in Iceland.
+Because the Blue Lagoon and the Sky Lagoon are similar in many ways, you might think you don’t have to do both in Iceland.

 As I mentioned, both are natural geo-thermal heated hot springs and they’re also both manmade.
 The similarities actually stop there, but there are a few extra things to note…